aminulislamtutul/Rest_Booking_API_Performance_Testing_with_Report/README.md

 16. 2000 Concurrent Requests with 1 Loop Count:
 - Average Transactions Per Second (TPS) for Total Samples: ~226
 - Total Concurrent API Requests: 14000

+During the test execution with 2000 concurrent requests, 219 requests experienced connection timeouts, resulting in an error rate of 1.56%.